hrasto/hrasto.github.io/content/posts/001-segmenters-intro.md

     }
     sc = Corpus(seq, segmentations, packed=False)

-In this example, we segment the sentence "the boy said hi there" on three levels of granularity specified by the `segmentations` argument.
+In this example, the sentence "the boy said hi there" is segmented on three levels of granularity specified by the `segmentations` argument.
-We can now iterate over the segmentations as follows:
+You can now iterate over it using the `segments` method:

     for seg in sc.segments(0,1,2):
         pprint(seg)